 Great Lakes (Outlying Waters) - 3 hooks, baits or lures per angler

 Trolling summary fact sheet

-The trolling summary fact sheet was developed to help anglers understand the trolling regulations.
+The trolling summary fact sheet [PDF] was developed to help anglers understand the trolling regulations.
 Tuck it in your tackle box.

 Please consult the current hook and line regulations for the complete list of regulations that apply to these waters.

 I routinely fish a lake that crosses county boundaries (One county has a maximum of 3 lines per boat and the other county has no maximum of the lines trolled per boat).
 How is that situation regulated?

 Because these are county-by-county rules, they will be enforced by the county line.
 Rather than having to list exceptions for every water that crosses a county line, the rules follow the county lines.
 In this particular case, a maximum of 3 lines per boat anywhere on the lake will keep you clearly within the law, but you could use 3 lines/angler where you cross the county line into the less restrictive portion of the lake.
 When the rules between counties differ, you should follow the rules of the county in which you are fishing.